Ikea's Iconic Swedish Meatballs

 - Salt and pepper to taste (See Tip 6)

-Add ground beef and ground pork to food processor fitted with steel blade.
+Add ground beef and ground pork to a food processor fitted with a steel blade.
 Process for 10 seconds or until combined.
 Add remaining meatball ingredients.
 Process for 20 seconds or until combined.

 Take a small amount of meatball mixture; microwave for 20 seconds or until done.
 Taste for seasonings.
 Correct if necessary.

 Form mixture into golf-ball-sized meatballs.
 Refrigerate for 2 hours.
 (See Tip 7)

 Heat 2 tablespoons of vegetable oil in a 12-inch skillet over medium heat.
 Add 9 to 10 meatballs; brown on all sides.
 Remove from pan; drain on paper towels.
 Repeat with remaining meatballs.
 Place browned meatballs in an ovenproof dish.
 Cover with aluminum foil.
 Bake in preheated 350°F oven for 30 minutes.

 Melt 3 tablespoons of butter in a saucepan.
 Whisk in 3 tablespoons of flour; stir for two minutes.